MagiMartin/Horror_zoo/README.md

 Reset game
 Send crash data to developers

+At all times, if incorrect input is recieved show error message and go back to input screen.

 3A.
 Rabbit/Snake is next to game area wall and tries to move past the wall:
 Moves Rabbit/Snake to other side of board (Periodiske Randbetingelser)